-Congress authorized the establishment of the East-West Center in 1960.23 Based in Hawaii, the East-West Center promotes better relations and understanding between the United States and Asia-Pacific nations through cooperative study, training, and research.
-In addition to U.S.
+Congress authorized the establishment of the East-West Center in 1960.29 Based in Hawaii, the East-West Center promotes better relations and understanding between the United States and Asia-Pacific nations through cooperative study, research, and dialogue.
+In addition to U.S. government funding, it receives support from foreign governments, private agencies, individuals, foundations, and corporations.30